Wisdom Tooth Extractions – Williamstown, NJ

 Very few people get by without having their wisdom teeth extracted.
 Most of the time, these teeth are simply too large to fit comfortably in anyone’s mouth.
-There was a time when these teeth served a very important purpose—but you have to go back quite a few years to when prehistoric man needed to chew raw plants and tough meats.
-Since then, our eating habits have dramatically changed and wisdom teeth became obsolete.
+There was a time when these teeth served a very important purpose—but you have to go back quite a few years to when our prehistoric ancestors needed to chew raw plants and tough meats.
+Since then, our eating habits have dramatically changed, and wisdom teeth have become obsolete.
 As a consequence, extracting wisdom teeth is practically routine.
 However, just because something is routine doesn’t mean that it’s not serious.
-Dr. Kassem has the training and experience to extract wisdom tooth in Williamstown, NJ, so you can feel completely confident placing your smile in his hands.
+Dr. Kassem has the training and experience to perform wisdom tooth extractions in Williamstown, NJ, so you can feel completely confident trusting your smile’s health in his hands.

 In addition to simply being too large, wisdom teeth are typically positioned at an incorrect angle.
-As a result, they can put pressure on adjacent teeth that may not only be painful but may also threaten the proper alignment of teeth.
+As a result, they can put pressure on adjacent teeth affecting the alignment of those teeth and causing discomfort.
 For this reason, orthodontists often recommend that patients have their wisdom teeth removed at the conclusion of treatment.

 Wisdom teeth are also more difficult to keep clean because they are located so far back in the mouth.
 For this reason, the risk of tooth decay and periodontal disease increases, making extraction all the more advisable.